tsh594/Project-4-Veni-Vici-CP/README.md

   - Multiple attributes are clickable (artist, culture, period, etc.)
   - Immediate addition/removal from ban list
   - Visual feedback for banned attributes
+  - **Clear filter button to remove all banned attributes at once**
 - [x] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**
   - Comprehensive checking across all artwork attributes
   - Up to 10 attempts to find non-banned artwork
   - Clear visual indication of banned status
   - Note: More attribute values on the ban list may result in a higher frequency of repeat results
   - [x] _To ensure an accurate grade, your recording **must** show that when clicked, an attribute in the ban list is immediately removed from the list of banned attributes_

 The following **optional** features are implemented: